Is it possible to get a mortgage on a house bought at a foreclosure auction? This article describes how to do it right.

 Here’s what you do:

-- Buy the property at auction with cash (or with a hard money or private loan)
+- Buy the property at auction with cash (or working with a hard money lender or other private capital lender)

 - Clear any liens